 Deep learning is a branch of machine learning that attempts to train computers to identify patterns and objects, in the same way humans do.
 For example, Google Brain, a cluster of 16,000 computers, successfully trained itself to recognize a cat based on images taken from YouTube videos.
 This technology is already used in speech recognition, photo searches on Google+ and video recommendations on YouTube.

 Image recognition is an application of machine learning that finds and identifies objects in images and videos.
-Humans can recognize objects with ease but computer vision systems aren’t quite up to the challenge yet.
-However, they are improving rapidly thanks to GPUs and deep learning techniques.
-Instead of just recognizing individual objects, there is software that can describe an entire scene in a picture.
+Humans can recognize objects with ease, but computer vision systems aren't quite up to the challenge yet; however, they are improving rapidly thanks to GPUs and deep learning techniques.
+Instead of just recognizing indiviudal objects, there is software that can describe an entire scene in a picture.
 In December of 2015 researchers from Microsoft used GPUs to achieve record results on ImageNET using a 152 layer neural network.
 The amount of processing power needed for such a deep neural network is immense but by using GPUs instead of CPUs, the amount of processing time can be greatly reduced.

-One Stop Systems newest product, the GPUltima is well suited for applications such as deep learning and image recognition.
-The GPUltima is a petaflop computational cluster in a rack that contains up to eight nodes with each node containing up to 16 accelerators with each accelerator containing 2 GPUs and one or two dual-socket servers.
+One of One Stop Systems's newer products, the GPUltima is well suited for applications such as deep learning and image recognition.
+The GPUltima is 14.3 petaflops of computational clusters in a rack that contains up to eight nodes with each node containing up to 16 accelerators with each accelerator containing 2 GPUs and one or two dual-socket servers.
 Customers can build up to the full rack, one node at a time, depending on their application requirements.
 The full rack houses 256 networked GPUs using the latest PCIe and Infiniband technologies.

 GPU technology is now being used to provide processing power for autonomous cars.
 NVIDIA's supercomputer Drive PX 2 will use deep learning to identify objects on the road that are picked up by the camera array on the car.
 Rather than programming a car to follow the rules of the road, an autonomous car that can learn will be able to adapt to situations on the road that don't follow the rules.